Eddy-Nasreddine/Python-Music-Bot/README.md

 ### Installation

-This is a quick guide on how to setup the bot on your own device.
+This is a quick guide on how to get the bot running on your own device.
 Note that once done these steps the bot will only run while your pc or laptop is on unless you are using a server to host it.
-One more thing as mentioed above its still a work in progress and does not work perfectly.
+One more thing as mentioned above it's still a work in progress and does not work perfectly.
 I am Aware of most of the bugs and I am updating it as often as I can.

 1. Have a bot on discord that is ready to use along with its unique token